mariewe/current25/README.md

 The config.py should look like this:
 ### Run
 Now you can run current25.py.
 - The playlist "current 25" will be created automatically.
-You can change its name, description, etc.
+You can change its name, privacy, etc.
 - The idea is to run current25.py permanently; then your playlist will be updated hourly.